girder/large_image/docs/example_usage.rst

 Associated Images
 -----------------

 Many digital pathology images (also called whole slide images or WSI) contain secondary images that have additional information.
 This commonly includes label and macro images.
 A label image is a separate image of just the label of a slide.
-A macro image is a small image of these entire slide or the entire slide excluding the label.
+A macro image is a small image of the entire slide either including or excluding the label.
 There can be other associated images, too.

 .. code-block:: python